Our Lady of the Angels School (Illinois)

 Our Lady of the Angels School was a Roman Catholic elementary and middle school located in the Humboldt Park section of Chicago, Illinois, United States.
 Some sources describe the school as "in Austin".

 The school was operated by the Roman Catholic Archdiocese of Chicago and served as the parish school of the Our Lady of the Angels Church.

 The school is best known for the fatal Our Lady of the Angels School fire, which occurred on December 1, 1958.
-The fire killed 92 students and 3 nuns and led to fire safety consciousness in private and public schools in the United States.
+The fire killed 92 students and three nuns and led to fire safety consciousness in private and public schools in the United States.

+The Chicago Tribune stated that the parish and its school "once symbolized the dedication and devotion of Chicago’s largely European immigrant communities."

 The first school building: history prior to the 1958 fire

 Our Lady of the Angels was an elementary and middle school comprising kindergarten through eight grades.
 It was located at 909 North Avers Avenue in the Humboldt Park area on the West Side of Chicago, at the intersection of West Iowa Street.

-The school was located in a mostly Italian-American middle class community; the community held several second and third generation immigrant groups, including Italian Americans, Polish Americans, Irish Americans, and German Americans.
+The area was originally mostly Irish American, but slowly became mostly Italian American by 1958.
+As the community changed its ethic composition in that way, the school did too.
+The area was a majority middle class community; the community held several second and third generation immigrant groups, including, in addition to Italian Americans: Polish Americans, Irish Americans, and German Americans.
 Most members of the community were Roman Catholics.

-The area was originally mostly Irish, but slowly became mostly Italian by 1958.
+There were some Mexican American members of the OLA community.
+Some students and parents in the community had little English fluency.
+The nuns who gave instruction were mostly made up of Irish Americans and Irish citizens.

 The facility was part of a large Roman Catholic parish which also consisted of a church, rectory, convent of the Sisters of Charity of the Blessed Virgin Mary, and two other parish halls.
 The school was the educational home to approximately 1,600 students.